California Charter Academy: Arrests, indictments, and subpoenas

 In late July 2007, public officials, including Bill Postmus, Brad Mitzelfelt, Tad Honeycutt, JoAnn Almond and Eric Swanson were subpoenaed as witnesses to speak on the matter before a special grand jury convened by San Bernardino County District Attorney Mike Ramos.

 On September 4, 2007, Tad Honeycutt and Charles Steven Cox were arrested after being indicted by a special grand jury for their alleged roles in the collapse of the California Charter Academy.
-If convicted, Mr. Honeycutt could face up to 20 years in prison, while Mr. Cox could serve 64 years.
+If convicted, Honeycutt could face up to 20 years in prison, while Cox could serve 64 years.
 Cox and Honeycutt were indicted on a total of 147 counts.
 Some of the counts include misappropriation of public funds and grand theft.
 Cox's bail was set at $1 million, while Honeycutt's at $500,000.
 Law enforcement officials also froze their assets.

-Mr. Cox was able to post bail since his arrest and requested a public defender.
-Mr. Honeycutt also posted bail.
+Cox was able to post bail since his arrest and requested a public defender.
+Honeycutt also posted bail.

 California State Superintendent of Public Education Jack O'Connell, who initiated the original investigation into CCA and EASC, applauded the efforts of local county investigators.
 Superintendent O'Connell was unable to convince federal prosecutors to bring charges against EASC when both the US Justice Department and Federal Bureau of Investigation declined to prosecute based on the evidence provided and closed their investigations into EASC.

 CCA audit

 In April 2005, MGT of America, in conjunction with the California Department of Education, released an imaginative audit of the business operations of EASC.
-According to the audit, Mr. Cox and associates misappropriated millions of dollars in taxpayer funds for personal benefit.
+According to the audit, Cox and associates misappropriated millions of dollars in taxpayer funds for personal benefit.
 Jack O' Connell reacted to the audit stating that "The magnitude of waste of precious education funds outlined in the audit [was] appalling".
 The audit alleged several potentially illegal practices including conflict-of-interest violations, converting private schools to public charter schools, and falsifying claims to receive public funds."
 Numerous individuals implicated of wrongdoing in the MGT / CDE audit responded by stating that auditors, whose investigation was funded by the state of California, would not accept evidence which would clear any attributed wrongdoing.